SofijaErkin/basic-tool-mac/linux/host_macos_login_vm_debian.md

 between VM Debian and Host macOS.

+So, if I need to remotely login VM Debian by macOS, macOS have to be the

+SSH client, VM Debian have to be the SSH server, VirtualBox have to be the

+SSH connection translation bridge.

 ## 1.VirtualBox Manager: Port Forwarding

 Click `VirtualBox` logo and enter that, found out virtual machine OS